 M. Fazle Husain has been a director since December 1999.
 He is a Managing Director of Morgan Stanley & Co.
-Incorporated and has worked at Morgan Stanley & Co.
+Incorporated and Morgan Stanley Venture Partners III, Inc. and has worked at Morgan Stanley & Co.
 Incorporated from 1987 to 1989, and since 1991.
-Mr. Husain received a B.S. in Chemical Engineering from Brown University and an M.B.A. from the Harvard Graduate School of Business Administration.
-He is also a director of Allscripts Healthcare Solutions, Inc., Healthstream Inc., and several privately held companies.
+Mr. Husain received a Sc.B. in Chemical Engineering from Brown University and an M.B.A. from the Harvard University's Graduate School of Business Administration.
+He is also a director of Allscripts Healthcare Solutions, Inc. and Healthstream Inc.

-Joseph Swedish has been a director and Audit Committee member since October 2001, and has been President and Chief Executive Officer and a Director of Centura Health since January 1999.
+Joseph Swedish has been a director and Audit Committee member since October 2001, and has been President and Chief Executive Officer and a Director of Trinity Health since January 2005.
+Mr. Swedish served as President and Chief Executive Officer of Centura Health from January 1999 to January 2005.
 Prior to joining Centura Health, Mr. Swedish served as President and Chief Executive Officer of the East Florida Division of Columbia/HCA Healthcare Corporation from March 1994 to January 1999.
 He received his B.S. from the University of North Carolina at Charlotte in 1973 and a Master's Degree in Health Administration from Duke University in 1979.

 Joseph Trunfio has been a director and Audit Committee member since October 2001 and has served as President and Chief Executive Officer of Atlantic Health System, a not-for-profit hospital group, since March 1999, where he is a member of the Board of Trustees.
 From July 1997 to February 1999, Mr. Trunfio served as President and Chief Executive Officer of Via Caritas Health System, a not-for-profit hospital group.
 Prior to his position with Via Caritas Health System, he served as President and Chief Executive Officer of SSM Healthcare Ministry Corp., a not-for-profit hospital group.
-Mr. Trunfio holds a Ph.D. in Clinical Psychology from the University of Miami.
+Mr. Trunfio received his B.A. from St. John's University (N.Y.) and holds a Ph.D. in Clinical Psychology from the University of Miami.

-Pursuant to our Amended and Restated Stockholders Agreement, dated August 23, 2001, CEP III and the funds managed by Morgan Stanley Private Equity each have the right to designate two directors for nomination to our board of directors.
-If either CEP III, on the one hand, or the funds managed by Morgan Stanley Private Equity, on the other hand, reduces its respective ownership by more than 50% of its holdings prior to our initial public offering, the number of directors that such party shall have the right to designate shall be reduced to only one.
-Once they transfer 90%, their right to appoint directors terminates under the Shareholder Agreement.
+Pursuant to our Amended and Restated Stockholders Agreement dated August 23, 2001, CEP III and MSVP each have the right to designate two directors for nomination to our Board of Directors.
+This number decreases (i) to one director for each investor if either CEP III, on the one hand, or MSVP, on the other hand, reduces its respective ownership by more than 50% of its holdings prior to our initial public offering and (ii) to zero for each investor upon a reduction of ownership by more than 90% of its holdings prior to our initial public offering.
+CEP III has designated Messrs.
+Directs and Cole for nomination.
+MSVP has designated Messrs.
+Fry and Husain for nomination.